swabianinstruments/TimeTaggerRPC/doc/cookbook.rst

 The TimeTagger library is multithreaded and thread-safe, this means you can safely use Time Tagger objects from multiple threads.
 However it is not the same when you use TimeTaggerRPC.
-The distinction is that the client code does not operate on the Time Tagger objects but ont the the Pyro5 proxy objects.
+The distinction is that the client code does not operate on the Time Tagger objects but on the Pyro5 proxy objects.
 The proxy objects maintain the network connection to the server and identify themselves with a single thread and disallow the use from multiple threads simultaneously.
 However, it is possible to transfer the proxy object ownership to another thread.